Markpm-code/st_benedict_shrine/README.md

  # Landing Page
   * The landing page image is the side view structure of the St Benedict's Garden main attraction in the hills of Sitio Migsale.
-  * It has a welcome messaage overlay and book now link to bring the user to the Log in page.
+  * It has a welcome message overlay and book now link to bring the user to the Log in page.
 The user will be ask to sign up first if the users have not created an account yet.
     Once the user is signed in, the user will be redirected back to the home page.
 The user can then click the book now button and brings the user to the booking form page.
 The user can also access the booking form page through the Reservations button and then click the make a booking here button.

  ![home page](./static/images/hom_page.png)